truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 ### Clone the skeleton of the application

+// TODO Add folder tress view
+// TODO Split the front and the back by having a root folder for the application
+// application / back
+//             / front

 Clone the skeleton application I have created, and remove git from it first.
 You will have to push the code in your Github repository.
 ```
 git clone https://github.com/truar/blog-resources.git